 - Make sure you involve all the relevant stakeholders in the process.
 This will help you to get a clear understanding of the potential risks and how they could impact your business.

 - Carry out a comprehensive review of your business operations.
-This will help you to identify any potential weak points that could be exploited in a disaster.
+This will help you identify any potential weaknesses that could be exploited in a disaster.

 4 major components of contingency planning